shlomif/primesieve-python/README.md

 $ py.test
 ```

-### Mac OS X and OpenMP
+#### Mac OS X and OpenMP

 It isn't that hard to get parallel process support working on MacOSX.
+You'll need to install the clang compiler that supports OpenMP.
+Instead of the pip install step above, do the following steps.

 ```bash